-All eligible voters in Ward 1 can vote at City Hall August 1 - 7 and place their ballots directly into a ballot counter.
-Votes will be counted immediately, but results will not be reported until the polls close on Election Day, August 8.
+All eligible voters can vote at City Hall October 31 - November 6 and place their ballots directly into a ballot counter.
+Votes will be counted immediately, but results will not be reported until the polls close on Election Day, November 7.

 Direct balloting will be available:

 - October 31 and November 1, 2, & 3: 8 a.m.-4:30 p.m.

 - November 4: 10 a.m. - 3 p.m.